bltnico/react-translate/README.md

 ### How install ?

-Easy use with bower : `bower install react-translate`
+Easy use with bower : `bower install react-component-translate --save`

 ### How it work ?

+*Components :*

 ```
 <Translate from="MY.TRANSLATION" />